Kazeshini94/java-code/README.md

 # java-code
-My first few projects :)
+My first few projects :) <br>
-Also a quickloading page to be able to get my code fast wherever i want and whenever i want.
+Also a quickloading page to be able to get my code fast wherever & whenever i want.